kivy/kivy/doc/sources/guide2/events.rst

     cb.bind(pressed=_local_func)
     self.add_widget(cb)

-The first parameter would be `instance` of the class the property is defined in.
+The first parameter would be the `instance` of the class the property is defined in.

 The second parameter would be the `value`, which is the new value of the property.